Federated Face Presentation Attack Detection: Introduction

-On the other hand, \textit{users} are individuals or entities that make use of FAS solutions.
-For example, when a FAS algorithm is introduced in mobile devices, mobile device customers are identified as \textit{users} of the FAS system. \textit{Users} have access only to \textit{real data} collected from local devices.
-Due to the absence of \textit{spoof data}, they cannot locally train FAS models.
-Therefore, each \textit{user} relies on a model developed by a \textit{data center} for FAS as shown in Figure~\ref{fig:illustration} (top).
+On the other hand, \textit{users} are individuals or entities that make use of fPAD solutions.
+For example, when a fPAD algorithm is introduced in mobile devices, mobile device customers are identified as \textit{users} of the fPAD system. \textit{Users} have access only to \textit{real data} collected from local devices.
+Due to the absence of \textit{spoof data}, they cannot locally train fPAD models.
+Therefore, each \textit{user} relies on a model developed by a \textit{data center} for fPAD as shown in Figure~\ref{fig:illustration} (top).
 Since \textit{data center} models lack generalization ability, inferencing with these models are likely to result in erroneous predictions.

-It has been shown that utilizing \textit{real data} from different input distributions and \textit{spoof data} from different types of spoof attacks through domain generalization and meta-learning techniques can significantly improve the generalization ability of FAS models~\cite{Shao2019CVPR,Shao_2020_AAAI}.
-Therefore, the performance of FAS models, shown in Figure~\ref{fig:illustration} (top), can be improved if data from all \textit{data centers} can be exploited collaboratively.
-In reality, due to data sharing agreements and privacy policies, \textit{data centers} are not allowed to share collected FAS data with each other.
+It has been shown that utilizing \textit{real data} from different input distributions and \textit{spoof data} from different types of spoof attacks through domain generalization and meta-learning techniques can significantly improve the generalization ability of fPAD models~\cite{Shao2019CVPR,Shao_2020_AAAI}.
+Therefore, the performance of fPAD models, shown in Figure~\ref{fig:illustration} (top), can be improved if data from all \textit{data centers} can be exploited collaboratively.
+In reality, due to data sharing agreements and privacy policies, \textit{data centers} are not allowed to share collected fPAD data with each other.
 For example, when a \textit{data center} collects face images from individuals using a social media platform, it is agreed not to share collected data with third parties.

-In this paper, we present a framework called Federated Face Anti-spoofing (FedFAS) based on the principles of Federated Learning (FL) targeting FAS.
+In this paper, we present a framework called Federated Face Presentation Attack Detection (FedPAD) based on the principles of Federated Learning (FL) targeting fPAD.
 The proposed method exploits information across all \textit{data centers} while preserving data privacy.
 In the proposed framework, models trained at \textit{data centers} are shared and aggregated while training images are kept private in their respective \textit{data centers}, thereby preserving privacy.

 Federate learning is a distributed and privacy preserving machine learning technique~\cite{mcmahan2016communication,li2019federated,smith2017federated,sahu2018convergence,mohri2019agnostic}.
 FL training paradigm defines two types of roles named \textit{server} and \textit{client}. \textit{Clients} contain training data and the capacity to train a model.
 As shown in Fig.~\ref{fig:illustration} (middle), each client trains its own model locally and uploads them to the \textit{server} at the end of each training iteration. \textit{Server} aggregates local updates and produces a global model.
 This global model is then shared with all clients which will be used in their subsequent training iteration.
 This process is continued until the global model is converged.
 During the training process, data of each client is kept private.
 Collaborative FL training allows the global model to exploit rich local clients information while preserving data privacy.